phongduong/my-portfolio/data/posts/unset-value-in-css.md

 In the demo, the first paragraph is green, the second one is black.
 The second paragraph's `color` has the `unset` keywork.
 It is reset the property to the `initial` value, black.

-In the `div` element, its color will be red.
+In the `div` element, its `color` will be `red`.
 But I set the paragraph's `color` to yellow.
 After that, I reset the `color` property.
 Because the paragraph inherits `color`'s value from its parent element, `div`.
 So that after resetting, the paragraph is red.